 Morimoto’s career began when he graduated from the Osaka Designers’ College in 1979.
-A few years later, he joined the studio, Annapuru, to animate a TV series called Tomorrow’s Joe.
-In 1986, he co-founded STUDIO4℃ with anime producer Eiko Tanaka to create creative and avante-garde films.
-Many of his films have the detailed style that his fans love, but it’s his work in Akira (1988) that is credited for changing the way people saw anime.
+A few years later, he joined the studio Annapuru, where he animated a TV series called Tomorrow’s Joe.
+In 1986, he co-founded STUDIO4℃ with the Japanese anime producer Eiko Tanaka.
+They wanted to make creative and Avante-Garde films.
+Many of his films have the detailed style that his fans love, but it’s his work in Akira (1988) that is known for changing the way people saw Japanese anime.

-Akira: Convincing the Public that Anime is for Adults
+Akira: Convincing the Public that Japanese Anime is for Adults

 Akira is a film known for revolutionizing animation.
-The story (coincidentally) takes place in 2019, in an alternate universe where Tokyo is in an apocalypse.
+The story takes place in 2019, in an alternate universe during an apocalypse in Tokyo.
 The characters have to deal with a world where authoritarian police and corruption are rampant among the chaos.
 The film’s visual style is very cyberpunk, which means that viewers can see advanced technology mixed with social mayhem.
-The film’s themes are anything but childish as it deals with feelings of depression in Post-War Japan through this gritty style.
+The film’s themes are anything but childish.
+The film deals with feelings of depression in Post-War Japan through this gritty style.

 Akira became the 2nd most popular movie to succeed in the Western market after Godzilla.
-In the review, Akira: Changing the Face of Anime, writer Chris Kincaid analyzed that the film’s animation style looked more like live-action than cartoons.
-For example, the “camera” would zoom in and pan across images as live-action films do.
+In the review, Akira: Changing the Face of Anime, writer Chris Kincaid wrote that the film’s animation style looked more like a live-action film than a cartoon.
+For example, the “camera” would zoom in and pan across images as it does in live-action films.

 Achieving this effect took tremendous work.
-YouTube Channel Dorkly explains how in his video Why Akira is the Most Important Anime Ever Made.
-In the 1980s, most anime used two frames per second.
-This created the standard “stilted” look, where characters stay frozen on one expression for a few seconds.
+YouTube Channel Dorkly explains in his video Why Akira is the Most Important Anime Ever Made.
+In the 1980s, most Japanese anime used two frames per second.
+This created the standard “stilted” look, where characters stayed frozen on one expression for a few seconds.
 In contrast, standard live-action films used twenty-four frames per second.

 Akira was the first anime to match the live-action standard, creating a whole twenty-four drawings per second of footage.
-This made the animation incredibly fluid to the eye, giving it a more “mature” appearance to viewers who were used to cartoons looking simplistic.
+This made the animation incredibly fluid to the eye.
+It made Japanese anime look more mature to viewers who were used to cartoons looking simplistic.

 Highlights in Robot Carnival and Magnetic Rose

-Robert Carnival (1987) was a series of short OVA films that featured the work of nine popular animators.
+Robot Carnival (1987) was a series of short OVA films that featured the work of nine popular animators.
 Each short had a different tone, whether it involved science fiction or romance.
-Morimoto’s contribution was Franken Gears, a story of a mad scientist whose robot is brought to life by a strike of lightning.
+Koji Morimoto’s contribution was Franken Gears, a story of a mad scientist whose robot is brought to life by the strike of a lightning bolt.
 In the beginning, we see the scientist roll down a long hole (not unlike Alice’s rabbit hole) filled with fossils and gears to meet his creation.

 At first, he tries to bring the creature to life through his own devices.
 The first attempt is unsuccessful but leaves us with a beautiful array of animation to enjoy.
 The mad scientist’s expressions of shock, fear, and excitement are as vivid as the dance of lightning that brightens the room.

-If you’re interested in Morimoto’s concept art, you can view a collection of it in his 2004 scrapbook, Orange.
+If you’re interested in Koji Morimoto’s art, you can see some of it in his 2004 scrapbook Orange.
 The book matches his film style, featuring a collection of industrial and cyberpunk-themed characters and places.
-Yet, Morimoto normally prefers to work with other people instead of solo.
+Yet, Morimoto normally prefers to work with other people instead of doing things solo.

-He adds that when his team begins a project, they will sit down for about a month to discuss it.
+He adds that when his team begins working on a new project, they sit down for about a month to discuss it.
 Once they’ve agreed on an idea, they delegate tasks according to who came up with it.
-Considering his previous success with this model, we expect him to continue making films that enthrall his fans.
+Considering his previous success with this model, we expect him to continue making great films that enthrall his fans.